-Colombia's War-Weary Farmers Head Home Amid Hopes and Fears | Link TV Crawled 25 May 2017: Colombia's War-Weary Farmers Head Home Amid Hopes and Fears
+Colombia's War-Weary Farmers Head Home Amid Hopes and Fears

 The article below was originally published by Thomson Reuters Foundation News in May 2016.
 Since then, the Colombian government and the Revolutionary Armed Forces of Colombia (FARC) signed a peace treaty in November 2016 and began taking steps to transition the country into a new chapter.
 However, the restitution of land to indigenous farmers has proven difficult — and deadly.
 The success of the 2011 Ley de Víctimas y Restitución de Tierras described below has been limited due to misinformation, organized crime, corporate interests, and the government's inability to keep transparent and updated land title records, according to Colombian magazine Semana.
-Despite advancements in the peace process, the survival of the fittest law continues ruling rural Colombia, according to Colombian newspaper El Pais.
+Despite advancements in the peace process, only the fittest are surviving in rural Colombia, according to Colombian newspaper El Pais.

 A decade ago, battles between paramilitary groups and their most bitter enemies, the Marxist rebels of the Revolutionary Armed Forces of Colombia (FARC), took place almost every week as the two sides fought for territorial control.